 - Exercise common sense and look out for suspicious behaviour.
-Monitor the media and other sources for changes to local travelling conditions.
+Monitor the media and other sources for changes to local conditions.
+See

 - The Australian Government's ability to provide consular assistance to Australians in Crimea, Donetsk and Luhansk is extremely limited.
+See

 Entry and exit